-Tennis: Keys rallies back to beat Putintseva and reach Paris semi-finals
+Tennis: Keys through to all-American semi in Paris

-PARIS (Reuters) - Madison Keys reached her maiden French Open semi-final, rallying from a break down in the opening set to claim a solid 7-6(5) 6-4 victory against Kazakhstan’s Yulia Putintseva on Tuesday.
+PARIS (Reuters) - Madison Keys reached her maiden French Open semi-final, rallying from a break down in the opening set to claim a solid 7-6(5) 6-4 victory over Kazakhstan’s Yulia Putintseva on Tuesday.

-The American 13th seed, playing in her third consecutive Grand Slam quarter-final, was 5-3 down in the first set when she stepped up a gear to advance without having lost a set.
+The American 13th seed, playing in her third consecutive Grand Slam quarter-final, trailed 5-3 in the quarter-final before she stepped up a gear and made the last four without dropping a set.

-She will take on either Russian Daria Kasatkina or 10th seed Sloane Stephens, nine months after her compatriot beat her in the U.S. Open final.
+Keys will next face 10th seed Sloane Stephens, nine months after her compatriot beat her in the U.S. Open final, having improved dramatically on clay courts in recent years.

-“Thank you everyone for coming and supporting me, I did need a lot of support today,” said Keys.

-“In the first set, I just needed to focus more and trust my game.

-“I’m obviously very happy to win in straight sets again and I look forward to the next match.”
+“I grew up in the States where we don’t really have red clay.
+Even playing on clay, it was green clay, which is much faster and much different,” she told reporters.

+“So my first real experience on red clay, it was when I was 16 or 17.
+It’s been a little bit longer for me to get used to it, but I feel like every year I get more comfortable.”

+Although her preparations for Roland Garros were troubled by a rib injury which forced her to retire in Rome, Keys felt good.

+“Even some of the matches I lost, even in Stuttgart, playing a really good match,” the 23-year-old said.
+“And all of that has just helped me have more confidence.”

-In humid conditions on Court Suzanne Lenglen, both players were solid on their serve with no break points in the first six games.
+In humid conditions on Court Suzanne Lenglen, both players were solid on serve with no break points in the first six games.

-The unseeded Putintseva, who played more safely, had the first break opportunity in the seventh game, which she converted when Keys buried a backhand into the net.
+The unseeded Putintseva had the first break opportunity in the seventh game, which she converted when Keys buried a backhand into the net.

-Keys, however, broke back for 5-5 with a stunning forehand winner down the line and the set would be decided in a tiebreak.
+Keys, however, broke back for 5-5 with a stunning forehand winner down the line and the set went to a tiebreak.

-Putintseva, who was hoping to become the first Kazakh player — female or male — to qualify for a Grand Slam semi-final, opened up a 2-0 lead, only for the American to score four points in a row and take control.
+Putintseva, hoping to become the first Kazakh player — female or male — to reach a Grand Slam semi-final, opened up a 2-0 lead, only for the American to win four points in a row and take control.

 Keys bagged the set at the end of a long rally in which her opponent defended ferociously, gradually stepping into the court to end the exchange with a backhand winner.